Separation Anxiety and Separation Anxiety Disorder

 Help a child who has been absent from school return as quickly as possible.
 Even if a shorter school day is necessary initially, children's symptoms are more likely to decrease when they discover that they can survive the separation.

-Accomodate late arrival.
+Ask the school to accommodate your child’s late arrival.
 If the school can be lenient about late arrival at first, it can give you and your child a little wiggle room to talk and separate at your child's slower pace.

 Identify a safe place.
 Find a place at school where your child can go to reduce anxiety during stressful periods.
 Develop guidelines for appropriate use of the safe place.

-Combat separation anxiety by relieving your own stress
+Help your child by relieving your own stress

 Talk about your feelings.
 Expressing what you’re going through can be very cathartic, even if there’s nothing you can do to alter the stressful situation.